MiCKov3r/LXC-Loxone-connect/README.md

 Pull requests welcome!
 Please open an issue first to discuss proposed changes.

-## Author

-Created to solve a real limitation in Loxone smart home systems.

 ---

 **Note**: This is an unofficial community project and is not affiliated with Loxone Electronics GmbH.